Smog-Olufolahan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 4. Last lines of a file
 * Display the last 10 lines of /etc/passwd: tail -n 10 /etc/passwd
 ## 5. I'd prefer the first ones actually
-* Display the first 10 lines of /etc/passwd:
+* Display the first 10 lines of /etc/passwd: head -n 10 /etc/passwd
+## 6. Line #2
+* A script that display the third line of the file iacta: